tjoskar/angular2-labb/README.md

 ### Unit test
 > Let's get started by writing some unit tests.

 To be able to run the same test case in different browsers, we need a test-runner and not any test runner.
-We need a test runner that can start up and communicated with different browsers.
+We need a test runner that can start up and communicate with different browsers.
 We have two options: [Testem](https://github.com/testem/testem) and [Karma](http://karma-runner.github.io/).
 We will go with Karma for now.

 We will also need to choose a test-framework (you wouldn't get far with `console.assert`).
 Unfortunately the Angular team has already made the choice for us, [Jasmine](http://jasmine.github.io/2.4/introduction.html), so lets go with the flow.